Callum Roberts (footballer): Notts County

 On 20 January 2020, Roberts joined National League side Notts County.
 He signed until the 2020–21 season.
 On 13 November 2020 he signed an extension until 2022–23.

 Aberdeen

 In July 2022, Roberts signed for Aberdeen for an undisclosed fee on a three-year contract.

 Scunthorpe United

 In June 2023, Roberts joined recently relegated National League North side Scunthorpe United for an undisclosed fee.
 He picked up a National League North Player of the Month award in October 2024, his first award for the club.

+Return to Notts County

+On 29 May 2026, it was announced that Roberts had re-signed for EFL League One club Notts County, four years after leaving for Aberdeen, on an initial two-year deal with an option of a further year.